DFPI: Protecting Californians With Student Loans

 Student Loan Terms You Should Know

-Consolidation – The process that allows borrowers to combine several federal student loans into one larger loan.
-May add to the overall cost of the loan.
+- Consolidation – The process that allows borrowers to combine several federal student loans into one larger loan.
+This may add to the overall cost of the loan.

 Visit Our YouTube Channel

-Californians with Student Loans Webinar Series – This webinar series from the Department of Financial Protection & Innovation (DFPI) helps you manage your student loans and navigate through important deadline and guideline changes as they develop.
+Californians with Student Loans Webinar Series – This webinar series from the DFPI helps you manage your student loans and navigate through important deadlines and guideline changes.
 Each webinar features various subject matter experts from the California Office of Student Assistance and Relief (OSAR), Consumer Financial Protection Bureau (CFPB), Student Borrower Protection Center (SBPC), and others.
 We encourage you to check here regularly for new topics as they arise.

 Federal Student Aid Loan Simulator – This online tool from the U.S. Department of Education helps you calculate student loan payments and choose a loan repayment option that best meets your needs and goals.
 You can also use it to decide whether to consolidate your student loans.

-Resources for Military Service Members and Veterans – This online resource from Veterans Education Success provides free advice to military servicemembers and veterans on how to lower your monthly student loan payments as well as help with getting your loans reduced or even forgiven.
+Resources for Military Service Members and Veterans – This online resource from Veterans Education Success provides free advice to military servicemembers and veterans on how to lower their monthly student loan payments as well as help with getting their loans reduced or even forgiven.